• Skip to primary navigation

 • Recall (with distractions): “[Pet parents who] proof their dog’s recall to a number of different human, food, and toy distractions have the best chance of being able to use the recall to call the dog away from the cat,” says Vento.

 • Settle: Settle tells the dog where to go and, if reinforced well, can help a dog stay relaxed around a cat.
-A combination of strong recall and highly-trained settle is especially helpful in preventing your dog interact with your cat.
+A combination of strong recall and highly trained settle is especially helpful in preventing your dog from interacting with your cat.

 • “Look At That”: This game from Leslie McDevitt’s Control Unleashed helps a dog build positive feelings towards a cat.
 “L-A-T gives the dog a way to just calmly tell us that the cat is there and engage with us instead.
 It is important, again, to do this carefully, starting with something that is neutral to the dog and working at a comfortable distance for the dog where they are not already reacting,” says Forday.